Kong/docs.konghq.com/app/konnect/dev-portal/publish.md

 ---

-Through ServiceHub, you can publish any Service in your catalog and its documentation to the Developer Portal.
-Publishing services to the Dev Portal is the only way to expose your service to Developers.
-Once the Service is published and available to Developers, they can apply for access by [registering](/konnect/dev-portal/access-and-approval/dev-reg/) a Developer Account.
-You can also [manage](/konnect/dev-portal/access-and-approval/manage-devs/) access to the Developer Portal from the {{site.konnect_saas}} interface.
+Through ServiceHub, you can publish any Service in your catalog and its documentation to the Dev Portal.
+Publishing services to the Dev Portal is the only way to expose your service to developers.
+Once the Service is published and available to developers, they can apply for access by [registering](/konnect/dev-portal/access-and-approval/dev-reg/) a developer account.
+You can also [manage](/konnect/dev-portal/access-and-approval/manage-devs/) access to the Dev Portal from the {{site.konnect_saas}} interface.

 This doc covers: